balxor/rox/output/README.md

 2. Run the relevant script from `/scripts`.
 3. Save raw extracted Lua tables into `/outputs/extracted`.
 4. Save derived CSV summaries into `/outputs/tables`.
+5. Save Il2CppDumper validation outputs into `/outputs/il2cppdump`.
-5. Save narrative technical reports into `/outputs/reports`.
+6. Save narrative technical reports into `/outputs/reports`.
-6. Update documentation if the interpretation changes.
+7. Update documentation if the interpretation changes.
-7. Note any version or source file changes in the repository changelog or commit message.
+8. Note any version or source file changes in the repository changelog or commit message.

 ---